thomwolf/Magic-Sand/README.md

   * [ofxDatGui (forked version)](https://github.com/thomwolf/ofxDatGui)
   * [ofxModal](https://github.com/braitsch/ofxModal)

-###Quick start for editing the source code
+### Quick start for editing the source code
 - Grab a copy of [openframeworks](http://openframeworks.cc/download/) for your OS.
+- Unpack the Magic-Sand in the **app/myApps** folder in the openframeworks directory tree
 - Grab the additionnal community addons listed above.
+They should be installed in the **addons* subdirectory of openframeworks
 - If you are a windows user, install the kinect drivers as detailed on the [release page](https://github.com/thomwolf/Magic-Sand/releases/tag/1.1)
 - Enjoy !
-(Xcode / VS2015 project files are supplied, should work also on linux and probably Raspberry-Pi but I haven't had time to try it yet)
+(Xcode / VS2015 project files are supplied, should work also on linux)

 Be sure to check the [openframeworks](http://openframeworks.cc/) documentation and forum if you don't know it yet, it is an amazing community !